dingdong-22/chat-app/README.md

 <!-- ![Features](/resource/layout.png) -->
 <img src="./resource/layout.png" width="750" />

+## Sign In
+- Currently only supports Google as the sign in provider

 ## Rooms Column (Left)

 - Displays the list of rooms you have access to